Showing posts with label trails. Show all posts

 The Cherokee that passed through here left their home in North Carolina, Alabama, Georgia, and Tennessee with 56 wagons and 318 horses.

 The journey had already been a trying one, as they were faced with terrible road conditions that slowed their progress.
-Imagine how the numbers of people and wagons would have mired an already muddy road.
+Imagine how the number of people and wagons would have mired an already muddy road.

 The Bell detachment that traveled through here lost 23 of its members along the route due to exhaustion and illness before the group of weary travelers arrived in Evansville, Arkansas, on January 7, 1839.